-Check current versions of firmware and NVSRAM: Versions of firmware and NVSRAM that are provided with this product might be later releases than those described in this document.
+Check current versions of controller firmware and NVSRAM: Versions of controller firmware and NVSRAM that are provided with this product might be later releases than those described in this document.

-To check the firmware and NVSRAM versions that are currently installed on your system, complete the following steps:
+To check the controller firmware and NVSRAM versions that are currently installed on your system, complete the following steps:

-- In the Subsystem Management window, click Storage Subsystem -> View Profile.
+- 1. In the Subsystem Management window, click Storage Subsystem -> View Profile.
 The Storage Subsystem Profile window displays. - 2.
-In the Storage Subsystem Profile window, click the Controllers tab to view the current versions of firmware and NVSRAM. - 3.
+In the Storage Subsystem Profile window, click the Controllers tab to view the current versions of controller firmware and NVSRAM. - 3.
 Click Close to close the Storage Subsystem Profile window. - 4.
-To find whether the versions of firmware and NVSRAM that are currently on your storage subsystem are the latest versions, see the readme file at the following Web site:
+To find whether the versions of controller firmware and NVSRAM that are currently on your storage subsystem are the latest versions, see the Storage Manager readme file for HP-UX at the following Web site: